 MACH Energy will also manage its hydrocarbon stores and effluent discharge to ensure no emission of offensive odour occur (as defined under the POEO Act).
-The primary controls for these secondary odour sources include separation from sensitive receptors and efficient operation and maintenance of potential odour generating facilities.
+The primary controls for these secondary odour sources include efficient operation and maintenance of potential odour generating facilities and that these sources (hydrocarbon stores and effluent discharge) are physically separated from any sensitive receptors.